heilerich/neurone_loader/README.rst

    :target: https://github.com/heilerich/neurone_loader/blob/master/LICENSE
    :alt: License

 NeuroneLoader is a python module for loading neurophysiological data recorded with Bittium NeurOne (formerly MegaEMG).
+It can also export it to container objects used by the popular `python-mne <https://mne-tools.github.io/stable/index.html>`_ framework.

 Props to Andreas Henelius at Finnish Institute of Occupational Health for figuring out how to read the NeurOne binary format in pure python as part of his